 )

 Once the relevant context is retrieved and structured into a prompt, the language model generates the final response.
 The LLM processes both the user query and the retrieved context together, allowing it to produce a coherent and meaningful answer.
+The retrieved context acts as a source of truth, while the LLM focuses on transforming that information into a clear and user-friendly response.

 @app.get("/ask", response_model=AskResponse)